 👍"the animations!
 In a good way!" (when asked: Did anything surprise you about the app?)

-👍"I liked that it allowed the user to feel in controland that there was a lot of things you could do on the app"
+👍"I liked that it allowed the user to feel in control and that there was a lot of things you could do on the app"

 👍"There wasn't anything where it felt required.
 Like if I wanted to add tags, I could if I didn't want to, that was fine too"

-Of course, there's always room for improvement, which my participants provided insights on.
+Of course, there's always room for improvement:

 🤔"Not being able to directly end the task." (when asked: What did you dislike about the app?)I also received guided critique from my instructors, providing me concrete direction on how to improve my design.